-Ducommun AeroStructures engineers and manufactures contoured aero structure components for commercial aircraft, regional and business jet aircraft, military aircraft, helicopters, and space launch vehicles.
-They employ many unique processes for manufacturing molded composite parts and strong metal alloys including titanium.
+Ducommun engineers and manufactures a variety of components for commercial & military aircraft, helicopters, and space launch vehicles.
+They employ many unique manufacturing processes including hot forming/SPF, compression molding, stretch forming to make complex aerospace parts from a variety of strong, lightweight materials like composites and titanium.

-The press also features Beckwood’s proprietary Active Leveling Control System (ALC) to minimize the effects of off-center loading, allowing it to intelligently and automatically maintain precise bed-to-ram parallelism.
-The ALC system uses a closed-loop control to monitor all four corners of the press ram, maintaining a 0.002” tolerance corner to corner.
-“It’s something we hadn’t used before so we were excited about having the technology,” says Joshua Frank, Manufacturing Engineer for Ducommun.
+“It’s something we hadn’t used before, so we were excited to have the technology,” says Joshua Frank, Manufacturing Engineer for Ducommun.
 “The feature gives us an advantage if we are dealing with part geometry that causes the load to be slightly off-center.”

-Variable ram speed control, PressLink communications for remote troubleshooting and a programmable control system with recipe functionality all add to the machine’s flexibility, allowing Ducommun to more efficiently form their current and future family of parts.
+Variable ram speed control, PressLink remote support module, and programmable controls with recipe functionality all add to the flexibility of each machine, allowing Ducommun to more efficiently form their current and future family of parts.

-This hydraulic hot forming press is able to run nearly 60% of Ducommun’s dies, the press also has the flexibility to run larger jobs that typically require its larger press while still being able to handle small- and medium-sized work.
 “Part quality and repeatability have been excellent so far,” says Frank.
-“The biggest gain of course is that by adding this press we now have the available time and capacity to make the parts our customers need.”
+“The biggest gain of course is that by adding these presses we now have the available time and capacity to make the parts our customers need.”